Freelancers already know the benefits of remote work.

 The Average Price of a 1-Bedroom Apartment: $780

-Why It's Perfect for Freelancers: While Nashville is another highly affordable place for freelancers to live, Knoxville has more fresh air and offers gorgeous views of the Great Smoky Mountains.
+Why It's Perfect for Freelancers: While Nashville is another highly affordable place for freelancers, Knoxville has more fresh air and offers gorgeous views of the Great Smoky Mountains.
 The art and music scene here is also huge, and the city was ranked as a top city for Millennial entrepreneurs by NerdWallet.

 8. Cincinnati, Ohio